1920 – 1932

 1946 – 1976

-30 years as performer, choreographer, teacher, administrator of Ballet Guild.
+30 years as performer, choreographer, teacher, artistic director of Ballet Guild.

-During this time, Ballet Guild produced 90 ballets, 25 of them her own works.
+During this time, Ballet Guild produced 90 ballets, 25 of them were works by Laurel.

 THE SENTIMENTAL BLOKE, 1952